strayMat/cehr-bert/eds_notes.md

 ```

 CPU: should work as is.
 GPU: The conda environment seems to miss conda `Could not load dynamic library 'libcudnn.so.7'; dlerror: libcudnn.so.7: cannot open shared object file: No such file or directory; LD_LIBRARY_PATH: /usr/local/nvidia/lib:/usr/local/nvidia/lib64`.
 I am trying to install cuda10.2 and see what it says.
+I add to install tensorflow-gpu, but once installed, it worked like a charm (6min).

 ## 4. Generate next visit icd10 chapter prediction task